signature-opensource/CK-StObj/CK.StObj.Runtime/Poco/README.md

 its `T` value and a boolean that states whether it is null or not.

 For a Reference type, the oblivious type is its non nullable version. **Caution:** this reverts the "runtime behavior".
-We choose this to avoid all the '?' in oblivious type names and if we took this path, its because:
+We choose this to avoid all the '?' in oblivious type names.

 > An oblivious type necessarily is composed